Family meetings are important for scheduling, goal-setting, and family unity

 Keeping track of a family’s schedule is difficult, but even harder is staying on top of the coordination of a family schedule.
 And it’s not just the schedule, either.
 It’s the fees the kids need for school or their activities, it’s when certain homework projects are due, it’s figuring out which parent is taking the kids to music lessons this week.

 All of these things cannot be discerned by simply looking at your family calendar.
-The family calendar is an important tool and it saves my life on a regular basis, but it cannot text my neighbor to see if she can take Sophia to dance this week because I have another conflict.
-It cannot tell me if Chloe has remembered to turn in her cross-country uniform once the season is over.
-It cannot tell me that Bria has invited all of her friends over this Saturday for an all-day-get-ready-for-the-homecoming-dance party.
+The family calendar is an important tool and it saves my life on a regular basis, but it cannot text my neighbor to see if she can take my youngest daughter to dance this week because I have another conflict.
+It cannot tell me if my middle daughter has remembered to turn in her cross-country uniform once the season is over.
+It cannot tell me that my oldest daughter has invited all of her friends over this Saturday for an all-day-get-ready-for-the-homecoming-dance party.

 The family calendar is only part of keeping your home running smoothly.